DataDog/hiring-engineers/answers.md

    `tags: project:tictactoe`
    * restart dd-agent:
    `docker restart dd-agent`
-   * *note* tags can also be added to the host via the UI
+   * *note* I added additional tags to the host via the UI

   **Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.**